 A current project that is an outcome of that earlier work is the application of play theory to course design (3).
 Four of the key perspectives that I have borrowed from the play theory paradigm are uncovering what we do in physics as play, the role of social engagement, the need for continual assessment, and the concept of rhythm in the teaching/learning process.

-Last year (2012/13) four students(PER Group 2012/13) and I began an exploration of the pedagogical properties of textbooks (4, 5).
+Several years ago four students(PER Group 2012/13) and I began an exploration of the pedagogical properties of textbooks (4, 5).
 Practical outcomes of the project (which focused on a text (6) for our algebra based, pre-med course) consists of writing a problem guide to supplement the textbook, illustrations to complement the textbook, and the development of a taxonomy to better understand the role of illustrations in textbooks.

-A second major focus of my work has been the revision of the course on introductory physics for the life sciences (IPLS).
+A second major focus of my current work is the revision of the course on introductory physics for the life sciences (IPLS).
 For a number of years the physics community has been dissatisfied with the IPLS course but revising it has been persistently thwarted by our poor understanding of all of the factors involved in the teaching/learning environment of both students and faculty.
 But PER and BER are combing to start to ask more well-defined questions and there is a significant groundswell of resource development.

 My particular focus has been on developing communal-based learning environments that promote the growth of critical thinking and social interactions that form the core of the 21st century skill set of STEM professional (including physicians and teachers) and of the general voter (1,7).